How to Help a Child Blend Sounds Into Words

 Once your child has completed this task, ask them to put the sounds back together again to reform the word.

-Try this short, simple exercise of breaking five words down and then re-forming them everyday for five days.
-In just a few days this simple exercise will lead to real improvements in how your child blends the sounds in words.
+Try this short, simple exercise of breaking five words down and then re-forming them every day for five days.
+In less than a week, this simple exercise will lead to real improvements in how your child blends the sounds in words.
 We have never known it to fail!

 2. Short Term Auditory Memory Weakness – children who struggle to work out long words